sherzodcode/diary-API/readme.txt

 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 ////////
+date: 29.03.2023

+Time is 22:07.
+Today i understand one of my biggest mistake in my life.
+I started watching anime.
+I shouldn't watch that shit.
+Even if everyone tells me to do.
+Attack on titan is a piece of shit to be honest. that genocide shit was horrible.
+Eren...
+Cus of that , i couldn't code at all. i was kind of a sick. and it was a mistake.
+I shouldn't do that again

+////////

+////////
 date: 28.03.2023

 It's 14:32 , i'm in station right now.